MundingAkbar/Faculty-Evaluation-System/README.md

 # Note:
-if you want to try the system you should create a database first in your localhost definitely in Xampp PhpMyAdmin, I have pasted all of the queries for my database below so you can just copy and paste it in your phpmyadmin SQL. remember to change your DB connection in the code I'm using this information to connect to my localhost;
+if you want to try this system you should create a database first in your localhost definitely in Xampp PhpMyAdmin, I have pasted all of the queries for my database below so you can just copy and paste it in your phpmyadmin SQL. remember to change your DB connection in the code I'm using this information to connect to my localhost;